Johnny Cash Prison Concert

 Prices Per Person

 $369 Triple . . . $349 Quad . . . $539 Single

 Motorcoach Transportation & Professional Tour Managers are available.

 Limited Availability – Special Event Terms:

 Show us your conviction, promote this tour and party in the Big House.
-Three great Shows: The Johnny Cash Prison Concert.
-A Tribute to The Highwaymen, and Marty Stuart at The Wheeling Jamboree.
+Two great Shows: The Johnny Cash Prison Concert and BackTraxx Band.

 Morning activities are to be scheduled as each group planner desires, you have an opportunity to put your own personal touch on the trip.
 There are also optional sightseeing tours available and we are happy to add any of these into your tour package at the costs listed.

 Independence & Incarceration $25

 This 3-hour tour is titled with a bit of humor and irony, it features Wheeling’s Independence Hall where the vote to secede from Virginia was won in 1863; followed by a visit to WV’s Gothic-looking prison, that was once on a list of the top 10 most violent correctional facilities.